leolanese/Angular-switcher/README.md

-# switcher-ajs4
+# Simple switcher

-Angular 4 typeScript Component to display a switcher, capture the event and emit it
+> Angular switcher based on typeScript Component, the goal is to display a switcher, capture the event and emit a propagation
+>
 --

 { 'L e o L a n e s e',